-The switch conditional is a control structure in JavaScript that allows executing different blocks of code based on the value of a variable or expression.
+The switch statement is a control structure in JavaScript that allows executing different blocks of code based on the value of a variable or expression.

-Sometimes it is used as a cleaner and more readable alternative to a series of nested if-else statements.
-However, many people (myself included) believe that instead of improving readability, it often worsens it.
+It is sometimes used as a cleaner and more readable alternative to a series of nested if-else statements.
+Although, many people (myself included) think that instead of improving readability, it often worsens it.

-The basic syntax of a switch conditional in JavaScript is as follows:
+The basic syntax of a switch statement in JavaScript is as follows:

 switch (expression) {